 There are a number of things you can do to create a safe and positive space for eating.
 It's important that you create a peaceful eating environment free from sudden noises or distractions and educate yourself on common choking hazards.
 If you've never taken a first-aid training course, now is a good time.
-Learn how about the differences between gagging vs. choking and watch our course video on how to perform infant rescue.
+Learn how about the differences between gagging vs. choking and get our guide on how to perform infant rescue.
 And never, ever leave your baby unattended while eating and stay within an arm's reach at all times.

 The safest place for your baby to eat—whether you are spoon-feeding or doing finger foods—is a highchair that has a totally upright seat and adjustable foot plate that enable your baby's knees to be at a 90 degree angle.
 Ideally your baby's highchair also has a removable tray so it can be brought right up to the dinner table where you can model eating and baby can be part of the family meal.
 For more on how to choose a safe high chair (or how to modify an existing chair), see our Ultimate Guide to High Chairs for Babies.

 Do not feed your child in the car or stroller.
 Do not allow your child to walk around and eat.
 And never feed your baby in a baby bouncer, car seat, or other reclined infant seat.
 Lastly, always watch your child when they are eating.
 For a comprehensive summary of guidelines to prevent choking injuries or death, see the NY State Dept of Health website: Choking Prevention for Children.

 First, it is important to distinguish the difference between gagging and choking.
 True choking is when the airway is obstructed, and the baby is having trouble breathing.
 Signs of a baby choking can include: